Pendulumm/_DOCS_/_ANGULAR_DOC_/ANGULAR.md

 #### Configure your routes for your application

 With your application framework in place, you next need to add routing capabilities to the `app.module.ts` file.
-As a part of this process, you will create a custom URL matcher that looks for a Twitter handle in the URL.
+As a part of this process, you will create a custom URL matcher that looks for a **Twitter handle** ('@') in the URL.
 This handle is identified by a preceding `@` symbol.

 1. In your code editor, open your `app.module.ts` file.